DFE-Digital/single-unique-identifier/Docs/Architecture/Decisions/Component/Find/ADR001-adopt-clean-architecture-find.md

 ## Options Considered

-1.  **Diamond Architecture**: A pattern where dependencies are structured to flow from outer layers (like UI and Infrastructure) towards an inner 'Application' layer, and finally to a central 'Core' or 'Domain' layer.
+1.  **Diamond Architecture**: A more informal pattern compared to Clean Architecture where dependencies are structured to flow from outer layers (like UI and Infrastructure) towards an inner 'Application' layer, and finally to a central 'Core' or 'Domain' layer.
 It aims for simplicity and clear dependency flow.

 2. (SELECTED) **Clean Architecture**: A well-established pattern that organizes the project into a series of concentric layers (e.g., Domain, Application, Infrastructure, Presentation).
 The fundamental rule is the **Dependency Rule**: source code dependencies can only point inwards.
 This isolates the core business logic from external concerns like databases, frameworks, and UIs.